Staging Your Garage

-Understanding the motivation behind a buyer’s move from the city can help you, the seller, to earn a more handsome price for your property.
+Understanding real estate insights and the motivation behind a buyer’s move from the city can help you, the seller, to earn a more handsome price for your property.
 We tell you often here that the proper staging of your home is critical to your success in real estate sales.
 We also tell you that the more living space you provide, the more attractive your place is to buyers.
 Somehow, though, those garages and workshops rarely come into focus when it’s time to stage your home for sale.

 The street appeal of your property should extend to all outbuildings, as should the basic steps to home staging including vigorous decluttering, depersonalisation, cleaning and repairs.
 The garage has a few challenges that often get forgotten in the process of moving, so today we want to give you a list of garage-specific tasks to make your entire property buyer-ready.